FlowerStake/khala-miner-auto-payout/README.md

  -> Connecting to wss://khala.api.onfinality.io/public-ws
 2022-04-13 21:44:11        REGISTRY: Unknown signed extensions CheckMqSequence found, treating them as no-effect 2022-04-13 21:44:11        API/INIT: RPC methods not decorated: pha_getMqNextSequence, pha_getStorageChanges, pha_getStorageChangesAt
- Exiting: StakePool 1751 doesn't have enough amount of rewards to trigger payout (23.74 PHA)
+ Exiting: StakePool 3501 doesn't have enough amount of rewards to trigger payout (23.74 PHA)
 ```

 NOTE: Set `config.js` file permissions to `600` for better security.

 TODO: Adapt to Phala endpoint when available!

+## WARNING:
-WARNING: It's not a good idea to save JSON account and password in the same place, especially if the host is connected to Internet.
+**It's not a good idea to save JSON account and password in the same place, especially if the host is connected to Internet.
 Be
 sure that you have enough security meassures on the host where you are running this tool.
 This software is distributed as is with
 no warranty.
-You are solely responsible of your account and your credentials.
+You are solely responsible of your account and your credentials.**